F1bonacc1/process-compose/README.md

 process-compose -f "path/to/process-compose-file.yaml" -f "path/to/process-compose-override-file.yaml"
 ```

-Using multiple `process-compose` files lets you to customize a `process-compose` application for different environments or different workflows.
+Using multiple `process-compose` files lets you customize a `process-compose` application for different environments or different workflows.

 See the `process-compose` wiki for more information on [Multiple Compose Files](https://github.com/F1bonacc1/process-compose/wiki/Multiple-Compose-Files).